saucelabs/elemental-next/frontend/docs/updated-tips/29-chrome-driver/python.md

 ## Intro

 It's straightforward to get your tests running locally against Firefox.
 But when you want to run them against a different browser like Chrome, you quickly run into configuration overhead that can seem overly complex and lacking in code examples for getting started.

-## Use Case

-WebDriver works with each of the major browsers through a browser driver which is (ideally) maintained by the browser manufacturer.
-It is an executable file (consider it a thin layer or a shim) that acts as a bridge between Selenium and the browser.

-ChromeDriver is Google Chrome's browser driver.
-In this specific use case is of using WebDriver with Chrome in testing locally.

-## A Solution

 With the introduction of WebDriver (circa Selenium 2) a lot of benefits were realized (e.g. more effective & faster browser execution, no more single host origin issues, etc).
 But with it came some architectural & configuration differences that may not be widely known.
 Namely -- browser drivers.

+## A Solution

+[WebDriver](https://www.selenium.dev/documentation/webdriver/) works with each of the major browsers through a browser driver which is (ideally) maintained by the browser manufacturer.
+It is an executable file (consider it a thin layer or a shim) that acts as a bridge between Selenium and the browser.

+[ChromeDriver](https://chromedriver.chromium.org/downloads) is Google Chrome's browser driver.
+In this specific use case is of using WebDriver with Chrome in testing locally.

-Let's step through an example using [ChromeDriver](https://chromedriver.chromium.org/downloads).
+Let's step through an example using ChromeDriver ([download here](https://chromedriver.chromium.org/downloads)).

 ## Example